ritvikmath/jekyll-now/_posts/2016-8-14-SalaryDynamics.md

 By clicking on the column names, you can sort the table by salary, position, or campus.

-Perhaps the most strinking thing about this table is that the sum of the five lowest salaries still is less than the top salary, that of a head coach at UC Los Angeles.
+Perhaps the most striking thing about this table is that the sum of the five lowest salaries still is less than the top salary, that of a head coach at UC Los Angeles.

 Let's now step back and look at our plethora of data as a whole.